 The fund performance section offers all the information about your fund’s performance and all the multiples mentioned above are calculated as well.

 You want metrics?
 Here they are!

 The Kushim Management suite offers 60 in built metrics to measure the performance of your portfolio companies.
-Keeping in mind the bespoke nature of our solutions, now you can add your custom metrics.
-You can even send an email directly from Kushim Management suite to your portfolio company and invite them to update the metrics.
+In addition, keeping in mind the bespoke nature of our solutions, now you can add your custom metrics.
+Moreover, you can even send an email directly from Kushim Management suite to your portfolio company and invite them to update the metrics.

 The representative of your portfolio company will only be able to access the company page of his/her company and update the metrics.